taskforcedev/laravel-forum/README.md

 Once you have done this you can add the link to /forum into your sites navigation as you please.

 ## Administration / Moderation
-In order to provide administrators access to add/edit/manage the forums we use a "can" method on the user model which is our convention.
+In order to provide administrators access to add/edit/manage the forums we use a "can" method on the user model which is laravel convention.

-To provide basic addition functionality the following must return true.
+To provide administrator functionality the following must return true.

-<code>$user->can('forum-administrate');</code>
+    $user->can('forum-administrate');

-To grant users full moderation permissions we will implement checks based on the following.
+To grant users moderation permissions we will implement checks based on the following.

-<code>$user->can('forum-moderate');</code>
+    $user->can('forum-moderate');

+Both of these will also return true if:

+    $user->can('administrate');

 We will later add additional options to provide more comprehensive permissions.